MrMinemeet/Eugen/README.md

 * Notify new users about the bot's existence and how to use it.
 (See `send_user_join_info` branch)
 * Handle more than 50 courses, as the current limit is 50 channels per category.
 Solution: Split the courses into multiple same-sized categories.

+---
+# Missing Semester
+## Members:
+* Alexander Voglsperger - k12005568
+* Bernhard Schertler - k12006715

+## Publishing
+If desired, you can publish it on the website or just link to the public [GitHub](https://github.com/MrMinemeet/Eugen) repository.